 Through the leadership of Theresa and Nate Berman, Governor Elmer L. Anderson, Rabbi Bernard Raskas and many others we have developed a unique partnership with the University of Minnesota Libraries.
 This partnership provides for Upper Midwest Jewish History to be cared for and made available world wide in perpetuity.

-This past fall our entire paper archival collections were gifted to the University of Minnesota Andersen Library and are now held at the Berman Upper Midwest Jewish Archives.
+Our entire paper archival collections were gifted to the University of Minnesota Andersen Library and are now held at the Berman Upper Midwest Jewish Archives.
 JHSUM retains the three dimensional cultural artifacts at the Kaplan Family History Center.
 JHSUM will continue to reach out to the community and continue our efforts to collect the untold stories still out there that need to be documented.
 We will work closely with the University to share the stories we collect so they can be part of the archives at the University of Minnesota Libraries for scholars, genealogists and families to discover.